North Korea warns of 'undesired consequences' if no change in U.S. nuclear stance

 “And we’re confident that as we continue to apply the economic pressure to North Korea that we’ll get another opportunity to unlock and get North Korea to denuclearize,” he said.

-Reporting By Hyonhee Shin and Jane Chung in Seoul and David Brunnstrom in Washington; Editing by Nick Macfie and Tom Brown
+Reporting by Hyonhee Shin and Jane Chung in Seoul and David Brunnstrom in Washington; editing by Nick Macfie, Tom Brown and James Dalgleish